310mc/https-310mc.github.io-tl/source/_posts/scout/flowers_of_the_wasteland.md

 If this turns out to be the worst case scenario, we’ve gotta seize our chance, okay~?
 Our strength is having that kinda nimbleness, after all ♪
 {% endbubble %}

-## Chapter 2
+## Remains of a Dream 2

 <div class="msr-location">
     <p><span><b>Location:</b> School Gate</span></p>
 </div>

-{% img /img/es/scoutstory/flowersofthewasteland/2.jpg %}
+{% img /img/es/scoutstory/flowersofthewasteland/3.jpg %}

 {% bubble Nagisa %}
 …We’ve arrived, Anzu-san.